develop2arman/rust-all-in-one/workspace/rust/RUST.md

 4. **Iterator invalidation**—An issue caused by something that is iterated over after being <u_altered midway_ through</u

+## Foreign Function Interface (FFI)
+Rust’s Foreign Function Interface (FFI) capabilities enable seamless integration with existing C and C++ codebases.
+This feature is crucial for system development, as it allows Rust code to interact with libraries written in other languages.
+Rust’s *FFI guarantees safety, preventing issues like null pointer de-referencing that often occur in large C/C++ interactions.*

 ## Memory model

 ### RAII